shinobi5/skeletor/README.md

 Front-end boilerplate with a focus on the web platform.

-It's still a work in progress and I'm smoothing out the edges on it while using it in personal projects.
+It's still a work in progress and I'm smoothing out the edges on it while using it in personal projects and addressing issues as they arise.

 ## Includes